 1. At arterial/collector intersections adjacent to Group 1, landscaping of native grasses and shrubs may be provided; trees may be included when maintenance and non-potable irrigation is available.

 B02.2.3.
 Collectors

-- Applicable N/A Large graphics do not apply - Applicable N/A Small graphics do not apply
+- Applicable N/A Large graphics do not apply - Applicable N/A Select number of graphics / images (small: 250 px x 188 px) to insert 3